cysouw/diathesis/text/c01_introduction.md

 - As an extreme case, the reframing of a role might consist in the **addition** of a completely new role or in the **complete removal** of an existing role.
 - As is true for all alternations, a diathesis has a **direction** from a formally 'less marked' to a 'more marked' alternant.
 However, in some special instances a diathesis can show no other overt marking than the change in marking of the reframed roles itself, i.e. a **bare diathesis** (or 'equipollent' diathesis).

 The prototypical example of a diathesis is the *werden + Partizip* passive \Next[a].
 In both clause alternants the same state of affairs is described, but the marking of the participants is different.
 However, the diversity of diatheses in German is enormous as this book attempts to show.
 There are, for example, bare diatheses (i.e. diatheses without any marking on the verb) like the infamous anticausative in \Next[b] or antipassives marked with a reflexive pronouns as shown in \Next[c].
+The notion of valency alternation should be used with care, because there are various diatheses with clearly reframed roles, though the valency does not change between the alternants \Next[d].

 \ex.
  \a.
 Der Schreiner hat den Tisch angemalt.
 Der Tisch wurde von den Schreiner angemalt.
  \b.
 Ich koche den Kaffee.
 Der Kaffee kocht.
  \c.
 Der Fahrradfahrer fürchtet den Anstieg.
 Der Fahrradfahrer fürchtet sich vor den Anstieg.
+ \d.
+Ich schmiere Salbe auf die Wunde.
+Ich beschmiere die Wunde mit Salbe.

 ## Definitional details

-Hidden in the succinct definition of diathesis from the previous section there are various intricate grammatical concepts that need some more explanation.
+Hidden in the succinct definition of diathesis from the previous section there are various intricate grammatical concepts that need some more discussion in subsequent sections:

 - Monoclausality and coherence: Classifying a multi-verb sentence as a single clause.
-- Grammaticalisation of lexical meaning: One phonological root can be different lexemes.
+- Grammaticalisation of lexical meaning: One phonological root can be different lexemes after diathesis.
+- Utterance valency and lexeme valency: Valency should not be seen as a characteristic of lexemes, but as a characteristic of utterances.
+- Arguments within utterance valency: Arguments should be defined within utterances, not as characteristics of a lexeme.
-- Lexical roles: Roles are primarily lexeme-specific; semantic roles are clusters of lexical roles.
+- Lexical roles: Roles are lexeme-specific; semantic roles are clusters of lexical roles.
 - Domain of application: Form-based lexical classes are the crucial empirical evidence of grammatical theory.

-#### Monoclausality and coherence {.unnumbered}
+### Monoclausality and coherence

+Diatheses are alternations between single clauses, though a single clause in German can sometimes consist of multiple verb forms.
+It is crucial to strictly define when multi-verb constructions are a single clause.
+The basis of the definition of monoclausality is a concept called 'coherence'.

 One of the crucial characteristics of the syntax of German is that the finite verb is moved to the end of the sentence in a subordinate clauses.
 I will use the dummy main sentence *Es ist bekannt, dass* 'it is known that' to force a subordinate construction.
 The position of the finite verb in the subordinate clause can be used the identify the boundary of the clause: everything that can occur before the finite verb belongs to the clause; everything that has to come after the finite verb belongs to a different clause.
 For example, the simple sentence \Next[a] will turn into \Next[b] as a subordinate clause, with the finite verb at the end; \Next[c] is not possible (with any constituent after the finite verb), so the whole sentence in \Next[a] is a single clause.
-Constructions such with a pattern will be called \textsc{coherent}, following Bech [-@bech1955]; see also Kiss [-@kiss1995] for a more in-depth and more extensive discussion of the concept 'coherence'.
+Constructions with such a pattern will be called \textsc{coherent}, following Bech [-@bech1955]; see also Kiss [-@kiss1995] for a more in-depth and more extensive discussion of the concept 'coherence'.
 Coherent constructions are considered to be \textsc{monoclausal}.

 \ex.
  \a.
 Ich gehe morgen nach Hause.